pravisankar/origin/images/ipfailover/keepalived/README.md

         $ #    PRIMARY_HA_VIPS, SLAVE_HA_VIPS and INTERFACE.

-2. For demo purposes, we are going to flip the PRIMARY and SLAVE groups on minion-2 ... this allows both minions to serve in an Active-Active fashion.
+2. For demo purposes, we are going to flip the PRIMARY and SLAVE groups on minion-2 ... this allows both nodes to serve in an Active-Active fashion.

         $ #  Flip PRIMARY+SLAVE groups on minion-2 ("Papoy?!
 Ah Papoy!!").